-You may ask for an expedited (quicker) State Fair Hearing if you think the normal 90-day time frame will cause serious problems with your mental health, including problems with your ability to gain, maintain, or regain important life functions.
+You may ask for an expedited (quicker) State Fair Hearing if you think the normal 90-day timeframe will cause serious problems with your mental health, including problems with your ability to gain, maintain, or regain important life functions.
 The Department of Social Services, State Hearings Division, will review your request for an expedited State Fair Hearing and decide if it qualifies.
 If your expedited hearing request is approved, a hearing will be held and a hearing decision will be issued within 3 working days of the date your request is received by the State Hearings Division.

-THE Grievance PROCESS
+THE GRIEVANCE PROCESS

-In 2003, some of the words used to describe the MHP processes to help vou solve problems with the MHP changed.
-You may no longer request a State Fair Hearing at any time during the Grievance or Appeals process.
+In 2003, some of the words used to describe the MHP processes to help you solve problems with the MHP changed.
+Please note that State Fair Hearings cannot help you with the problems for which you can file a Grievance.